AK08/ShopSmart/README.md

-# SmartCheckout
+# ShopSmart

-SmartCheckout is a web-based e-commerce platform that allows users to browse and purchase products online.
+ShopSmart is a web-based e-commerce platform that allows users to browse and purchase products online.
 This repository contains the codebase for both the server and client applications, as well as the database setup.

 ## Getting Started